kablondino/Graduation_Project/My_Notes/Review_theories.md

 ### 3.1 _Edge Region of the Core_
 #### 3.1.1 _Ideal MHD Modes_

++ Bishop [77] proposes ideal MHD ballooning mode stability has a role in L-H transitions.

+	+ He concludes that stability properties become progressively better in a separatrix configuration in which the X-point position moves into the region of favorable curvature and that a finite edge current allows the possibility of complete stability to both ballooning and interchange modes for surfaces close to the separatrix.

+	+ This is due partly because regions of zero local magnetic shear are move to regions of favorable curvature.
+	+ Suggests that the L-H transition occurs well below the simple ballooning limit, Eq.
+(3.1)

++ Edge plasma current can also drive instabilities (DUH).
+The peeling mode occurs when a resonant surface for an ideal external kink mode lies just outside the plasma surface.
+In cylindrical geometry, this mode is destabilized by a finite plasma current at the edge.

+	+ These (mentioned in the paper) properties suggest that L-mode is considered to be unstable to the peeling mode, resulting in a high level of magnetic fluctuations at the tokamak edge and therefore an enhanced thermal diffusivity.

+	+ As heating is increase, $\alpha$, a parameter, will rise and eventually pass beyond the critical value required for stability; the peeling mode will then switch off and the edge confinement will improve, which can be interpreted as necessary for H-mode.

+	+ Whether the peeling mode is stabilized as power increases depends on the competition between the rise in $\alpha$ and the rise in temperature, providing a possible explanation in L-H transitions between large and small tokamaks.

+	+ (Look into context) (iv) H-mode can be accessed by reducing the edge current by current ramp-down and by pellet injection (decreases edge temperature, which increases resistivity).

 #### 3.1.2 _Resistive Ballooning Modes_

++ _Skipped, for now_

 #### 3.1.3 _Tearing Modes_

++ _Skipped, for now_

 #### 3.1.4 _Drift Waves_

++ _Skipped, for now_

 ### 3.2 _Scrape-off Layer Region_
 #### 3.2.1 _Resistive Interchagees_

++ _Skipped, for now_

 #### 3.2.2 _Electron Temperature Gradient Modes_

++ _Skipped, for now_

 #### 3.2.3 _Drift Waves_

++ _Skipped, for now_

 ---------------------------------------

 ## 4. Models Involving Sheared Radial Electric Field and Flows

++ It is possible to classify the models by sheared radial electric fields according to the processes generating it: poloidal flow drives and damping, toroidal flows, and transport processes.

++ In addition, one can separate the models according to whether or not they treat the evolution of gradients and fluctuations on the same footing.

+### 4.1 _Poloidal Torque Balance_

++ Balance of torques driven by radial currents against poloidal viscosity or damping.

+#### 4.1.1 _Ion-Orbit Loss Theories_

++ Earliest model that predicts a bif. in $E_r$, due to Itoh and Itoh.

+#### 4.1.2 _The Effects of Neutral Particles_

+#### 4.1.3 _Stringer Spin-up_

+#### 4.1.4 _Neoclassical Flows_

+#### 4.1.5 _Turbulent Reynolds Stress and Viscosity_

+### 4.2 _Transport Bifurcation Theories_

+### 4.3 _Phase-Transition Models_